simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * There are different backup strategies, including **full backups**, **incremental backups**, and **differential backups**.
 * **Offsite backups** are important to protect against physical damage or loss of data due to natural disasters or theft.

-> Tip: Test your backup and recovery processes regularly to ensure they are working effectively and that you can restore your data when needed.
+> Tip: Test your backup and recovery processes regularly to ensure they're working effectively and that you can restore your data when needed.

 ### Improved Performance